awesto/cookiecutter-django-shop/README.md

 asyncrounous worker.

-Please be patient during the first page loads, because media files have to be downloaded and thumbnailed andthe latter is a time-consuming task.
+Please be patient during the first page loads, because media files have to be downloaded and thumbnailed.
+The latter is a time-consuming task.

 ## Run django-SHOP demo in Docker